 The Lord has given us many counsels and commandments to help us toward salvation.
 He has even given us a pattern of prayer, instructing us on how we are to pray.
 He has given us life, and with his accustomed generosity, he has also taught us how to pray.
 He has made it easy for us to be heard as we pray to the Father in the words taught us by the Son.

 He had already foretold that the hour was coming when true worshippers would worship the Father in spirit and in truth.
 He fulfilled what he had promised before, so that we who have received the spirit and the truth through the holiness he has given us may worship in truth and in the spirit through the prayer he has taught.

 What prayer could be more a prayer in the spirit than the one given us by Christ, by whom the Holy Spirit was sent upon us?
 What prayer could be more a prayer in the truth than the one spoken by the lips of the Son, who is truth himself?
 It follows that to pray in any other way than the Son has taught us is not only the result of ignorance but of sin.
 He himself has commanded it, and has said: “You reject the command of God, to set up your own tradition.”

-This excerpt from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 1-3: CSEL 3, 267-268) discusses how Christ himself teaches us to pray.
-It is used in Roman Office of Readings for Tuesday of the first week of Lent, with the accompanying biblical reading taken from Exodus 6:29-7:25.
+This excerpt is the beginning of a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 1-3: CSEL 3, 267-268).
+It discusses how Christ himself teaches us to pray.
+It appears in Roman Office of Readings for Tuesday of the first week of Lent.
+The accompanying biblical reading taken from Exodus 6:29-7:25.